Global Convergence of the ODE Limit for Online Actor-Critic Algorithms in Reinforcement Learning: Derivation of the limit ODEs

 \section{Derivation of the limit ODEs}

-We use the following steps to prove convergence to the limit ODEs: \begin{itemize} \item Prove a priori bounds for the actor and critic models. \item Derive random ODEs for the evolution of the actor and critic models.
-The ODEs will contain stochastic remainder terms from the non-i.i.d. data samples. \item Use a Poisson equation to estimate the fluctuations of the remainder terms around zero. \item Use Gronwall's inequality to obtain the convergence to the limit ODEs. \end{itemize} The detailed proof can be found in Appendix \ref{Limit}.
-We summarize a few of the steps in the analysis here.
+We use the following steps to prove convergence to the limit ODEs: \begin{itemize} \item Prove \emph{a priori} bounds for the actor and critic models. \item Derive random ODEs for the evolution of the actor and critic models.
+The ODEs will contain stochastic remainder terms from the non-i.i.d. data samples. \item Use a Poisson equation to estimate the fluctuations of the remainder terms around zero. \item Use Gronwall's inequality to obtain the convergence to the limit ODEs. \end{itemize}